Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 Method                            Description
 ===============================   ===============================================================================
-``numberOfParameters``            The number of parameters which can be optimized ``parameterVector``               Returns the current parameters of the model ``setParameterVector``            Sets the new parameter vector ``configure``                     Configures the model.
-Options depend on the specific model ``createState``                   Returns a newly created State object holding the state to be stored in eval
+``numberOfParameters``            The number of parameters which can be optimized ``parameterVector``               Returns the current parameters of the kernel object ``setParameterVector``            Sets the new parameter vector ``configure``                     Configures the kernel.
+Options depend on the specific kernel class ``createState``                   Returns a newly created State object holding the state to be stored in eval
 ===============================   ===============================================================================